ICB-DCM/cOmicsArt/docs/code-and-data/examples.md

 Here are some examples of how to use the data and code provided in this repository, also highlighting how to easily adjust the code to alter the workflow.

-## Example 1: Volcano Plots
+## Example 1: PCA Plots

-In this example, we will create a volcano plot using the example dataset.
+In this example, we will create a pca plot using the example dataset.

 ### Recreate Plot in App and Download Code

 To recreate this example **within** cOmicsArt, use the following steps:

 0. Start the Application (locally or [online](https://shiny.iaas.uni-bonn.de/cOmicsArt/))
-1. In the `Data Selection`, use the `Testdata`
+1. In the `Data Selection`, click the `Testdata`-tab, select `Transcriptomics`, and click `"Upload test data"`
 2. We want to use all the data, so we will not filter the data.
-Hence, directly click `"Start the Journey"`
+Hence, directly click `"Go to Preprocessing"`
-3. Select `DESeq2` as the pre-processing method with `condition` as the main factor
+3. We want to use `DESeq2` as the pre-processing method.
+Thus choose `Omic-Specific` as the **Processing Type**, verify that `DESeq2` is selected as the **Preprocessing Option**, and click `"Get Pre-Preprocessing"`
-4. In the `Differential Analysis`, run the differential analysis for `trt:untrt`, significance
-   level: `0.05` and test-correction: `Benjamini-Hochberg`
-5. Select now the `trt:untrt` tab, in that the `Volcano` tab
+4. In the `PCA`-tab, just click `"Get PCA Plot"`
-6. Download the data and code by clicking on `Get underlying R code and data` under `Volcanot plot padj`
+5. Download the data and code by clicking on `Get underlying R code and data`

 Anything not mentioned here can be left as default.
 Below you can find a slide show of the steps to follow: